Minnesota Golden Gophers football

 The Minnesota Golden Gophers football team represents the University of Minnesota in college football at the NCAA Division I Football Bowl Subdivision level.
 Founded in 1882, Minnesota has been a member of the Big Ten Conference since its inception in 1896 as the Western Conference.
-The Golden Gophers claim seven national championships, including four (1936, 1940, 1941, and 1960) from the major wire-service: AP Poll and/or Coaches' Poll.
+The Golden Gophers claim seven national championships, including four (1936, 1940, 1941, and 1960) from the major wire-services: AP Poll and/or Coaches' Poll.

 Since 2009, the Golden Gophers have played all their home games at Huntington Bank Stadium in Minneapolis, Minnesota.
 The team is currently coached by P. J. Fleck.

 History

 The Minnesota Gophers college football team played its first game on September 29, 1882, a 4–0 victory over Hamline University.
 Eight years later in 1890, the Gophers played host to Wisconsin in a 63–0 victory.
 With the exception of 1906, the Gophers and Badgers have played each other every year since then.
 The 132 games played against each other is the most played rivalry in Division I-A college football.